richardcordero2/FlickrSearch/README.md

 3. Rune the FlickSearch target.

 # If given more time, the things to improve are:
+- There is a UI bug when switching from portrait to landscape.
+The current visible images do not resize properly.
 - More user facing Error handling.
 - Proper exception handling.
 - The image views were set to Content Aspect Fill mode for uniformity's sake.
 This crops out some parts of the images.